aurorascharff/next14-message-box/STEPS.md

 - Show the error in the form.
 - Pass _prevState and return Promise< State>

-Notes: Create a component state when a form action is invoked.
+Notes: Could check for any requirements for your data.
+Create a component state when a form action is invoked.
 Can be called without js and return state without js.
 UseActionState returns a wrapped action, when called useActionState will return the last result of the action.
-Could be any requirements for your data.

 ## Toast message count